jeremyqzt/CvsPy/docs/01-Why.md

-# A unorthodox way to massively program execution speed
+# The Speed Tradeoff

-Imagine this - we wrote the same program, both have similar lines of code but one has a hundredth (!!!) the execution time.
-This sounds impossible.
-Well I'm here to say its not and we'll explore it more in this article.
+Imagine 2 sets of source code - both are similar in functionality, line count, and complexity but one has a 100x speedup over the other.
+This sounds pretty good right?
+If you would like to see how, read on!

 ## Motivation and Disclaimer

 Most of what I write here is largely based on my experience.
-I used to work in a embedded systems role and developed real-time operating systems.
-I always had a craving to combine my past roles with the experiences here so I thought this article would be a great place to start!
+I have always craved lower level but have always preferred to work on the high level and thought this article would be a good bridge between the two.

 Since I am writing this based on my perceived understanding of the subjects - It is possible (and likely) that I have gaps in my understanding and everything I write may not be 100% correct.

 Apologies in advance to the reader!

+## Introduction

+I definintely cheated a little bit when I wrote the heading - writing the same program with similar line counts/complexity doesn't mean we used the same developments tools.
+For this article, I will make a comparison between `C` and `Python` to show the advantages and disadvantages of each and explain how we can get massive speedups in execution time.
+At a later time, I hope to write a part 2 - to explore how we can integrate this into a niche area of our code.

 ## My take on programming language evolution

-I cheated a little bit when I wrote the introduction - writing the same program with similar line counts doesn't mean we used the same developments tools.
-For the rest of the article, I will make a comparison between C and Python to show the advantages and disadvantages of each and explain how we can get massive speedups in execution time.
-At a later time, I will write a part 2 - to explore how we can integrate this into a niche area of our code.

-I'm sure we're all aware the differences between compiled and interpreted but in case we forgot:

-- A compiled language must be translated into a binary of machine code before it can be ran

-- A interpreted language can be compiled 'Just-In-Time' for it to be ran, eliminating the compilation step

-Before programming languages became (somewhat) standardized, each hardware target had its unique way to program and run.
-This, naturally, was difficult to work with and the advent of the `C` language, the motto of [write once, compile anywhere](https://en.wikipedia.org/wiki/Write_once,_compile_anywhere) became the dominate way to appraoch programming.
+Before programming languages became (somewhat) standardized, each hardware target had its unique way to develop and run applications.
+CPUs supported their own instruction sets and everything was a mess!
+This, naturally, was difficult to work with.

+We first had assembly and later came the advent of the `C` language, the motto of [write once, compile anywhere](https://en.wikipedia.org/wiki/Write_once,_compile_anywhere) became the dominate way to appraoch programming.

 As software and hardware both became more complex, compilers (especially cross-compilers) diverged and it became extremely difficult to maintain the `compile anywhere` part of the motto.
 As programmers - we needed a solution and quickly came to the reliable concept of `abstraction`.
 The compile process was abstracted and we got the motto of [write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) - this gave rise to `Java`.